foreverphoenix/the-phoenix-flavour/content/bioware/mass-effect/mod-installation.md

 Now that all relevant files have been downloaded, it is time to install them with ALOT.

 - Navigate to `Your Modding Folder\Tools\ALOT` and double-click **ALOTInstaller.exe**.
-- If prompted with an update, click **Update** and wait for the process to complete.
+- If an update is available, wait until it is downloaded and installed.
 - Click **Import assistant** > **Select files to import**.
 - Navigate to `Your Modding Folder\Mass Effect 1\Mods` and double-click the **Improved Static Lighting** archive.
 - Wait for the ALOT installer to import the mod.
 Click **Close import assistant** once it's done.